Pauline Kemirembe Kyaka

-Pauline Kemirembe Kyaka also known as Pauline Kyaka, (born on 16 June1977) is a Ugandan politician and teacher.
-She is the district woman representative of Lyantonde District in the 10th Parliament of Uganda.
+Pauline Kemirembe Kyaka also known as Pauline Kyaka, (born 16 June 1977) is a Ugandan politician and teacher.
+She is the district woman representative of Lyantonde District in the 11th Parliament of Uganda.
 The incumbent Woman member of parliament, Grace Namara Lutemba lost to Pauline Kyaka, her NRM rival.

-Education
+Early life and education

-In 1990, she attended her Primary Leaving Examinations from St. Maria Goretti Preparatory School, Kabale.
+Pauline was born on 16 June 1977.
+In 1990, she completed her Primary Leaving Examinations from St. Maria Goretti Preparatory School, Kabale.
 She later joined St. Mary's College, Rushoroza for Uganda Certificate of Education and completed in 1994.
 In 1997, she attained Uganda Advanced Certificate of Education from St Theresa Girls Secondary School, Bwanda.
 In 2000, she was awarded a bachelor's degree of Arts in Education from Makerere University.

 Career

 From 2005 to date, she worked as the director at St. Pauls Kindergarten Primary School, Lyantonde.
 Between 2000 and 2002, she was employed as the teacher at St. Gonzaga S.S., Lyantonde.
 From 2016 to date, she has been serving as the Member of Parliament at the Parliament of Uganda.